vmware-tanzu/tanzu-dev-portal/content/guides/spring-circuit-breaker/index.md

     }
 }
 ```
-Look at the first line of the results - the time taken for the tests to run.
+Look at the first line of the results, the time taken for the tests to run.
 Instead of just over 30 seconds, we’re down to just over a second!

 ![Shell output after running the example one hundred times but this time with a circuit breaker in place.](./images/results-with-cb.jpg)